Search StreamScheme

 How to Reduce Your Stream Delay

-Log in to your Twitch account and select your avatar in the upper right-hand corner.
+Log in to your Twitch account and click on your profile picture in the top right corner.

 When to Use Low Latency Twitch

-The primary purpose most streamers set up a Twitch delay is to avoid being stream-sniped.
-A negative of broadcasting live publicly is it allows other gamers to know exactly where you are which may result in certain viewers using your stream to hunt or disrupt your gameplay.
+Most streamers set up a Twitch delay primarily to avoid being stream-sniped.
+A negative of broadcasting live publicly is it allows other gamers to know exactly where you are, which may result in certain viewers using your stream to hunt or disrupt your gameplay.

-Though some teams and guilds enjoy the added challenge, many others create rules prohibiting streamers to broadcast while they are in groups unless there is a stream delay.
+Though some teams and guilds enjoy the added challenge, many others create rules prohibiting streamers to live broadcasts while they are in groups unless there is a stream delay.

 How to Stream with No Delay